danielsokolowski/django-html5monkeypatch/README.md

 ###HTML5 monkey patched support for django.

 Monkeys are *not* evil!
-Think of monkeypatching as advanced default settings for your Django project.
-Based on that assumption this App should be considered an experiment and proof of concept; it provides HTML5 django support by default and without having to update your existing code.
+Think of monkeypatching as a way to do advanced settings for your Django project.
+Based on that assumption this App is an experiment and proof of concept.
+It provides HTML5 django support by default and without having to update your existing code, for example you might have did this in the past:

 	Before:

 		class HTML5DateTimeInput(django.forms.widgets.DateTimeInput):
-		    """Subclass TextInput since there's no direct way to override its type attribute""" if settings.USE_TZ:
+		    """Subclass TextInput since there's no direct way to override its 'type' attribute""" if settings.USE_TZ:
 				input_type = 'datetime'
 			else: